DaveCThompson/HUE9000/docs/STARTUP_SEQUENCE.md

 ## Core Principles During Startup

 *   **Initial Theme:** `body.theme-dim` is active. `body` also starts with `pre-boot` class (removed by `startupSequenceManager.js` during P0).
+*   **Procedural Control:** During the startup sequence (Phases P0-P10), the declarative `startupPhaseX.js` configurations, executed by `PhaseRunner`, are the **single source of truth** for all component state changes and animations.
+Reactive managers (like `LcdUpdater`) are intentionally passive to prevent race conditions.
 *   **Progressive Reveal & Dimming Factors:**
     *   Elements activate in stages.
 Their visual appearance during startup is heavily influenced by two CSS custom properties animated by GSAP within each phase module:
         *   `--startup-L-reduction-factor`: Ranges from a high value (e.g., 0.40) down to 0.0 (no lightness reduction).
 Affects `oklch()` L-values.